phillymesh/documents/service_setup/matrix.md

 	echo "synctl_cache_factor: 0.02" >> homeserver.yaml
 	```

 1. Synapse keeps a lot of logs by default.
-Open up **tomesh.net.log.config**, find `handlers:file:backupCount` and change the value to `1`.
+Open up **phillymesh.net.log.config**, find `handlers:file:backupCount` and change the value to `1`.

 1. Start the server with `synctl start`.

 	>If you want to stop the server at some point, run `synctl stop`.

+1. We do want to stop it because we will be switching the database to postgres, so stop it now with `synctl stop`.

 ### Set Up Federation